 Second Chance (Baltimore, MD)

-Second Chance, located at 1645 Warner St. in Baltimore, consists of four warehouses that stock salvaged building materials as well as antique furniture and garden fixtures.
-It's literally like walking into a very large hardware store from the past.
-Located only a couple of blocks from the Ravens stadium, it is easy to find and parking is usually not a problem, We could easily spend a whole day in this place.
+Second Chance, located at 1700 Ridgely St. in Baltimore, consists of a large warehouse that stocks salvaged building materials as well as antique furniture and garden fixtures.
+Located only a couple of blocks from the Ravens stadium, it is easy to find and parking is usually not a problem.

 Housewerks (Baltimore, MD)

-Housewerks is another architectural salvage warehouse located only about five minutes from Second Chance.
+Housewerks is another architectural salvage warehouse located only a few blocks from Second Chance.
 It's convenient to hit up both salvage places on the same day because you never know what you will find or who will have what.
 Housewerks is a unique experience.
 It is located at 1415 Bayard St. in Baltimore in a late Victorian styled valve house that was once part of the company that predated Baltimore Gas & Electric.
 Housewerks specializes in more unusual items that you won't find anywhere else.

 Community Forklift (Edmonston, MD - just outside Washington, DC)

 Community Forklift is a unique salvage company.
 They are similar to Second Chance in the fact that they are run by a not-for-profit organization and are committed to saving original building materials from demolition and renovation projects.
 Community Forklift has a good selection of vintage doors, windows, lighting, plumbing fixtures, radiators, building materials, appliances, you name it.
 The first time we visited, we didn't find anything we were looking for, but our second visit made up for it.
-Prices are excellent, too.
+Prices are usually pretty good, too.
 If you're in the area, we highly recommend a visit here.
-Community Forklift is easily our favorite salvage company in the area.

 Caravati's (Richmond, VA)

-Caravati's is one of the original architectural salvage warehouses in the country, founded nearly 70 years ago when accurate restoration of older houses (which then would have meant mid 1800s and before!) wasn't a part of most people's idea of a perfect house.
+Caravati's is one of the original architectural salvage warehouses in the country, over 70 years ago when accurate restoration of older houses (which then would have meant mid 1800s and before!) wasn't a part of most people's idea of a perfect house.
 Caravati's is another place that we could go and spend all day in.
 They literally have everything there you could imagine and their inventory spans from the early 1800s through the mid 1900s.
+Definitely worth a visit if you are in the Mid Atlantic area.
+They are located at 104 East 2nd Street, Richmond, VA.

 Lighting and Electrical